Recognized as one of Canada's Top 100 Employers (2017)

-- Union Gas offers excellent financial benefits, including signing bonuses for some employees, year-end bonuses, a share purchase plan that is available to all -- also helps older employees prepare for life after work with retirement planning assistance, contributions to matching RSP, defined benefit and defined contribution plans (depending on the position) and health plan coverage that extends to retirees
+- Union Gas offers excellent financial benefits, including signing bonuses for some employees, year-end bonuses and a share purchase plan available to all employees -- also helps older employees prepare for life after work with retirement planning assistance, contributions to matching RSP, defined benefit and defined contribution plans (depending on position) and health plan coverage that extends to retirees (with no age limit)

-- Union Gas provides maternity leave top-up payments for its new moms, including adoptive moms, and is an industry leader in offering a generous subsidy for in vitro fertilization when needed (to $15,000) -- the company also supports employees with older kids through an academic scholarship program (to $5,000 per child)
+- Union Gas provides maternity leave top-up payments for new mothers, including adoptive moms, and supports employees with older kids through a generous academic scholarship program (to $5,000 per child)

 Union Gas works to bring more women into operations